MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.SplitValue.md

 # ChartGroup.SplitValue property (Excel)

-Returns or sets the threshold value separating the two sections of either a pie of pie chart or a bar of pie chart.
+Returns or sets the threshold value separating the two sections of either a Pie of Pie chart or a Bar of Pie chart.
 Read/write  **Variant**.

 ## Syntax